Access control list

 Introduction

-Access control list (ACL) provides a lightweight and flexible implementation for privileges management.
 In general, an application may utilize such ACL's to control access to certain protected objects by other requesting objects.

 For the purposes of this documentation:

-• a resource is an object to which access is controlled.
+- a resource is an object to which access is controlled.

-• a role is an object that may request access to a Resource.
+- a role is an object that may request access to a Resource.

-Put simply, roles request access to resources.
-For example, if a parking attendant requests access to a car, then the parking attendant is the requesting role, and the car is the resource, since access to the car may not be granted to everyone.
+then the parking attendant is the requesting role, and the car is the resource, since access to the car may not be granted to everyone.

-ACL provides a tree structure to which multiple resources can be added.
-Since resources are stored in such a tree structure, they can be organized from the general (toward the tree root) to the specific (toward the tree leaves).
 Queries on a specific resource will automatically search the resource's hierarchy for rules assigned to ancestor resources, allowing for simple inheritance of rules.
 For example, if a default rule is to be applied to each building in a city, one would simply assign the rule to the city, instead of assigning the same rule to each building.
-Some buildings may require exceptions to such a rule, however, and this can be achieved in ACL by assigning such exception rules to each building that requires such an exception.
-A resource may inherit from only one parent resource, though this parent resource can have its own parent resource, etc.

 A role may inherit from one or more roles.
 This is to support inheritance of rules among roles.
 For example, a user role, such as "sally", may belong to one or more parent roles, such as "editor" and "administrator".
-The developer can assign rules to "editor" and "administrator" separately, and "sally" would inherit such rules from both, without having to assign rules directly to "sally".

 Though the ability to inherit from multiple roles is very useful, multiple inheritance also introduces some degree of complexity.